mnelson4/printmyblog/readme.txt

 `
 <?php echo do_shortcode('[pmb_print_buttons]'); ?>
 `
+= How do I change the color of the print buttons? = The print button's color is determined by your theme.
+But if you can't change the button colors using your theme's settings, you can change it with some custom CSS.
+Eg, this here's how to change the button's text color to black and background color to white:

+1. Go to wp-admin on your website
+2. On the left, under "Appearance", click "Customize"
+3. On the left, under Additional CSS" add the the following code:

+``
+div.pmb-print-this-page a{
+    color:black;
+    background-color:white;
+}
+``

 = How do I customize the printouts made with the Print Buttons? = From the Print My Blog Settings page, click "Customize Buttons".
 From here you can customize: